saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

 ## Using a File as a Request Body

-The above example is easy because the csv file contains only one column.
+In the above example the csv file contains only one column.
 Now, consider a scenario where the csv file contains more columns and you have to use only some values of the row or you have to use all the values but not in bulk.
 A common scenario is when you use the file to generate the Body in your request.

 ### Step 1: Uploading the File in the Vault Drive